Try our new waste collection postcode checker

 If a declaration is undertaken, any certificates you require will need to be ordered directly from us and these will be posted to you once the registration has been completed.

-Please ask the doctor who is preparing the MCCD to upload this, as soon as possible, to the document portal.
-When they do this, they will also need to provide contact details of the relative who will be registering the death.
+The Medical Examiner will upload the MCCD and any other appropriate documents, to our document portal.
+When they do this, they will also need to provide contact details of the person who will be registering the death.

 The confirmation email will provide you with information regarding the appointment plus will have a document with all the questions the registrar will ask you at the appointment: